CaveMindLabs/uformer-hub-service/README.md

 ```

 ### 4. Run the Application
 Use Docker Compose to build and start all services.
+Run from the root directory of the project where the `docker-compose.yml` file is located.

 ```bash
 docker-compose up -d